capactio/website/blog/2021-09-07-introducing-capact.md

 Capact comes with truly unique feature - **dependencies interchangeability**.
 If you know the concept of interfaces from a variety of programming languages, you get the idea.
 Think about Capact as a way of executing workflows with steps, which are described with interfaces.
 An implementation for a given interface is resolved dynamically in runtime, according to your preferences.
 Also, these dynamic workflow steps are building blocks, which can be reused by others.

-Initially we are focused on day-one and day-two operations for managing applications and infrastructure.
+Initially, we are focused on day-one and day-two operations for managing applications and infrastructure.
 However, Capact is built with universal concepts in mind, which means you can run any arbitrary workflow you want.
 Data processing, system configuration, cluster benchmarking, auditing, running serverless workloads - the possibilities are virtually endless.

 The best thing is that Capact is **fully open source** under the Apache 2.0 license.
 How cool is that? 😎

 ## Capact concept in one minute

 The whole concept sounds confusing?
-Let's see that in action then.
+Let's see that in action.

 Let's take [Mattermost](https://mattermost.com/) installation as an example.
 Mattermost is an open-source alternative for Slack.